Judaism 101

 This Judaism 101 course offered annually at the Boston Synagogue is designed for individuals & couples wishing to learn more about Judaism or who are considering becoming Jewish.
 Interfaith couples are encouraged to enroll together.

-This new 26 online session learning opportunity is for those who want to better understand key elements of Judaism.
-It is taught at a college level
+This 26 hybrid format learning opportunity is for those who want to better understand key elements of Judaism.
+It is taught at a college level.

 TOPICS INCLUDE: